 Best answer: There are several things that you can do when your PS4 won't accept a disc, but some of the most common causes are the easiest to fix.
 Either simply clean your disc with a microfiber cloth or attempt to restart your console from safe mode.

-How will I know what's wrong?
+How will I know what's wrong with my PS4 disc?

 Check if a disc is already in your PS4